Prof Paul Hibbert

 Biography

-Paul Hibbert is Honorary Professor of Management at the University of St Andrews.
+Paul Hibbert is Professor of Management at the University of St Andrews.
 He has contributed to leadership in the University as Head of School, Dean of Arts & Divinity and Vice-Principal for Education.
 He also contributes to inter-institutional leadership as Co-Director of the InGAME (Innovation for Games and Media Enterprise) research partnership.
-His research is principally concerned with collaborative, reflexive and relational processes of organising and learning.
+His research is principally concerned with reflexive practice within the broader context of processes of organizing, leading and learning.

 Teaching